-Priced at $500,000 the Lost World Museum is offering the world a chance to own this magnificent one of a kind fossil.
-Found in a Texan gravel bed in 2000 and restored by bone digger and artist Joe Taylor of the Mount Blanco museum, the Lone Star Mastodon is the world’s largest Mastodon.
+Found in a Texan gravel bed in 2000 and then painstakingly restored by bone digger and artist Joe Taylor of the Mount Blanco Museum, the Lone Star Mastodon is the world’s largest 4 tusked Mastodon.
 It’s epic proportions include standing fourteen feet at the shoulder with an estimated length of 30 feet from the point of its nine foot tusks to its fur covered tail.
 With an estimated weight of over ten tons, this ancient wonder of the animal kingdom would even tower over P.T.
-Barnum’s Jumbo by 2 feet!
-Even more unusual is that it has 4 tusks instead of 2; the second, smaller set extending out the chin area.
+Barnum’s circus elephant Jumbo by 2 feet!
+Even more unusual is it possesses 4 tusks instead of 2; the second pair a smaller set extending out the chin area.

 So, whether you believe this Mastodon has a rightful place in the evolutionary family tree or lost its life in the Biblical flood of Noah, you can behold the San Antonio Texas Behemoth, the magnificent Lone Star Mastodon at Lost World Museum.